ppy/osu-wiki/news/2023/2023-07-11-introducing-new-beatmap-pack-categories.md

 For this reason, the engineers over at the osu! beatmap pack factory have been working hard to scale up operations in order to deliver high-quality packs right to your doorstep, and their new line-up is sure to excite you!

-But first, we'd like to welcome some new talent into the beatmap packing business, namely [Shige-Tori\[a\]](https://osu.ppy.sh/users/4459449), who has for a long while catalogued existing packs in an [exhaustively expansive unofficial spreadsheet](https://docs.google.com/spreadsheets/d/1gcXL9gubcWEKY1X2taxJdBGjFrqEpkNmjHU7LFpcJRo/edit#gid=430213160).
-We'd also like to give a somber and grateful farewell to [Stefan](https://osu.ppy.sh/users/626907), who has kept the lights on at the beatmap pack assembly line for *many, many years* with his tireless toil.
+But first, we'd like to welcome some new talent into the beatmap packing business, namely ::Shige-Tori\[a\]::{ user-id=4459449 }, who has for a long while catalogued existing packs in an [exhaustively expansive unofficial spreadsheet](https://docs.google.com/spreadsheets/d/1gcXL9gubcWEKY1X2taxJdBGjFrqEpkNmjHU7LFpcJRo/edit#gid=430213160).
+We'd also like to give a somber and grateful farewell to ::Stefan::{ user-id=626907 }, who has kept the lights on at the beatmap pack assembly line for *many, many years* with his tireless toil.

 "What are beatmap packs", you ask?
 They are collections of hand-picked beatmaps that you can download in bulk from one place, instead of tediously looking around to find them all.
 The [beatmap pack listing](https://osu.ppy.sh/beatmaps/packs) even tracks your completion on each one!